sahermuhamed1/FitHire-AI/README.md

 # FitHire AI

-An AI-powered job matching platform that helps job seekers find relevant positions by analyzing resumes and matching them with job listings from various sources including LinkedIn.
+An AI powered job matching platform that helps you find relevant job positions by analyzing resumes and matching the data in it with existing jobs from various job sources.

-## Features
+## 💫Features

 - **AI Resume Analysis**: Extract skills, education, and experience from PDF/DOCX resumes
 - **Smart Job Matching**: TF-IDF based matching algorithm for accurate job recommendations
-- **Multi-Source Job Scraping**: Integrated scrapers for LinkedIn and other job sites
+- **Multi-Source Job Scraping**: Integrated scrapers for LinkedIn and other job site (will be implemented in the future)
-- **Manual Profile Entry**: Option to manually input professional details
+- **Manual Profile Entry**: Option to manually input professional details instead of upload the resume
 - **Simple Interface**: Clean Bootstrap-based UI with mobile responsiveness
 - **Privacy Focused**: Local processing with no third-party data sharing

-## Technology Stack
+## ✅Technology Stack

 - **Backend**: Python 3.8+, Flask 2.0.1
 - **Database**: SQLite3